-Getting your base-layer clothing correct, is the difference between staying warm and comfortable, and being cold and wet.
-Base layer's are typically thin layers of clothing that come in direct contact with the skin.
-The idea behind wearing base layers, is they help to maintaining the right body temperature whilst at the same time help to remove sweat away from the skin.
-If you remove any moisture away from the skin, you will in turn stop getting cold.
+Base layers are typically thin layers of clothing that come into direct contact with the body, providing the sensation of a second layer of skin.
+The intention behind wearing base layers, is that they help to maintain the right body temperature whilst at the same time serving to expel sweat away from the skin.
+It is the base layer function of helping to eliminate moisture from the body, that will prevent you from feeling cold.

 Three Main Types of Base Layers

-There are 3 main types of base layers; synthetic base layers, merino wool base layers and bamboo base layers.
-Cotton generally not used for base layers as the fabric tends to soak up sweat from the body, but unlike other materials, does not expel the moisture thus causing the heat to be drawn out of body.
+There are typically three kinds of base layer; synthetic, merino wool and bamboo.
+Cotton is not a material that is generally used for base layers as the fabric tends to soak up sweat from the body, as opposed to expelling the moisture thus causing crucial heat to be drawn out of the body.

 Synthetic Base Layers

 Synthetic base layers are the most commonly favoured, and for good reasons.
 Firstly, they are the most competitively priced option of the three available materials.
 Secondly, they are arguably the best for keeping your skin feeling dry and ventilated.
 Thirdly, they dry quickly so in the event that any moisture manages to seep through, you will find that your garment will return to its normal state a lot more quickly than a based layer made from merino wool.